-Commonwealth Academic Fellowships for mid-career academics from developing Commonwealth countries are offered to enable award holders to spend three months at a UK university updating their skills and knowledge.
+Commonwealth Academic Fellowships are offered to early career academics from developing Commonwealth countries, to enable them to spend between three and ten months undertaking research and updating their skills at a UK university.
 These fellowships are funded by the UK Department for International Development (DFID).

 All applications require an email or letter of support from an academic at the proposed host university in the UK.
 Any application without such support will be deemed ineligible.

-Each year, the CSC invites each nominating university/university body to forward a specific number of nominations.
-Each nominating university/university body is responsible for its own selection process, and in most cases they will set their own closing date, which will be before the CSC’s deadline for nominations (17 December 2013).
+Each year, the CSC invites each nominating university to forward a specific number of nominations.
+Each nominating university is responsible for its own selection process and in most cases they will set their own closing date, which will be before the CSC’s deadline for nominations (17 December 2014).

 Terms and conditions and eligibility